Nashville and Davidson County Catholic Charities assistance programs.

-The North Nashville Catholic Charity Outreach Program has operated for a number years, and it provides short term emergency financial and material assistance for low income and struggling residents of North Nashville.
+The North Nashville Catholic Charity Outreach Program has operated for a number years, and it provides short term emergency financial and material assistance for low income and struggling residents of the city of Nashville, with a focus on the northern part of the county.

 The primary assistance programs offered by Catholic Charities provide free food, meals and clothing.
 Some limited amounts of temporary emergency financial assistance may be offered for expenses such as rent or energy bills.
 In addition, the people served by the Outreach Programs also benefit from free case management services and advice.
 Individuals can also get referrals to other community service providers and non-profits in Davidson County.